lbrn/new-jekyll-lbrn/LBRN-CLOVID-19.md

 To our all our partners, faculty, and students.
 As you know, the current situation in Louisiana is currently fluid with regards to the Coronavirus (COVID-19). <!--more-->

 LBRN is based at Louisiana State University in Baton Rouge with administrative staff at LSU School of Veterinary Medicine and the LSU Center for Computation & Technology.
 We have already shifted to working remotely and continue to handle the day to day activities of the grant.
 Any announcements regarding our activities will come out as needed.
-If you have any questions, please do not hesitate to drop us a note at [LBRN E-mail (lbrn@.lsu.edu)](lbrn@.lsu.edu) if you are not already in touch with us directly.
+If you have any questions, please do not hesitate to drop us a note at [LBRN E-mail](mailto:lbrn@.lsu.edu) if you are not already in touch with us directly.

 For Coronavirus (COVID-19) information please check your local administrative websites accordingly.
 You can also check on information here: